Exploring Obsidian's I/O Solutions

 let fileContent = await app.vault.adapter.read(filePath)

-Although there are a few rough edges with the way electron/Obsidian seems to be handling async in the context of Adavanced URI's sub-processes, this leaves 2 issues.
+Although there are a few rough edges with the way Obsidian seems to be handling async in the context of Adavanced URI's sub-processes, this leaves 2 issues.

-- It is hard to build an abstraction where macros and function can be built atop of each other.
+• It is hard to build an abstraction where macros and function can be built atop of each other.
+At least not without a compilation step

-- We are only sending signals, we're not getting return values.
+• We are only sending signals, we're not returning values.

 Let's focus on the second one.